codeboxrcodehub/cbxchangelog/README.txt

 == Changelog ==
+= 1.1.9 =
+* [new] Added new shortcode param 'count' , 0 means all, any value more than 0 show as specific number of changelogs
+* [new] Dashboard changelog edit screenshot has two buttons for adding change log 1.
+Add changelog at bottom, 2.
+Add changelog at top
+* [update] All type widgets updated for 'count'
+* [update] All widget types updated

 = 1.1.8 =
 * [fixed] Fixed the changelog edit screen error "Connection lost.
 Saving has been disabled until you are reconnected.
 This post is being backed up in your browser, just in case."

 = 1.1.7 =
 * [fixed] Fixed the order issue in changelog edit screen